erichVK5/FootprintTextForPCB/README.md

     and X.XXXX is an optional magnification ratio; default = 1.0)

-    If run without any command line arguments, a demonstration footprint file called demonstration.fp, will be generated
+    If run without any command line arguments, a demonstration footprint file called demonstration1234567890.fp, will be generated

 Installation: